AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 ## Skills test

-I have created an accompanying [variables-skills-test.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_First_Steps/Variables/Skills_Test/variables-skills-test.html) file to test my knowledge of the information provided by this **"Storing the information you need -- Variables"** page.
-See the results [here]().
+See the [Test your skills: Variables](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_First_Steps/Variables/Skills_Test#test-your-skills-variables) page for some further tests to verify my knowledge of the information provided by the **Storing the information you need -- Variables** article.

 ## Summary